Vectoring robots with Omni or Mecanum wheels

 Motors and Motor Mounts

-For the Mecanum wheel based chassis only the IG32 (32mm) gear motors are compatible.
-The IG32 gear motors are available in wide range of RPMs and some are available with a built in encoder option.
+We have mecanum wheel robot kits that use IG32, IG42, and IG52 motors.
+Below are the motors that we recommend using with these platforms, though you can use different motors if you need more speed or higher payloads.
+All motors are available in wide range of RPMs and some are available with a built in encoder option.
 For a detailed list of our available motors please see the link below.
 The Omni wheel based chassis is available in both IG32 and IG42 variants.

 - 32mm 190 RPM 24V IG32 Gear Motor (TD-015-190)